Paris doesn't perform romance for you. It just hands you a warm baguette at 7am and waits for you to catch up.

 Taxis and rideshares: Official taxis and VTC (Uber-style) drivers in Paris are overwhelmingly professional.
 Same-sex couples in the back seat will not encounter issues.
 Pro tip: always use official taxi stands at airports and train stations — unlicensed drivers who approach you in arrivals are the ones to avoid, for reasons that have nothing to do with queerness and everything to do with getting overcharged.

-Public spaces and parks: The Jardin du Luxembourg, Tuileries, Jardin des Plantes, Canal Saint-Martin banks — all comfortable spaces for queer couples and families during daytime hours.
+Public spaces and parks: The Jardin du Luxembourg, Tuileries, Jardin des Plantes, Canal Saint-Martin banks — all comfortable spaces for same-sex couples and families during daytime hours.
 The Seine riverbanks on summer evenings fill with mixed crowds picnicking, and same-sex couples are part of the scenery without remark.

 Late night: The Marais stays safe and populated late — bars close between 2am and 5am depending on the venue, and foot traffic keeps the streets active.
 Outside the Marais, standard late-night awareness applies: stick to well-lit streets, avoid empty Metro carriages during off-peak hours, and travel in pairs when possible.
 The Metro is generally fine but late-night carriages can occasionally see verbal harassment — it's rare but not impossible.